Glossary¶

 — |

-Approximating derivatives by small displacements; slower but more memory-efficient. |
+Approximating the Hessian by finite nuclear displacements; slower but more memory-efficient.
+Selected with |

 Quantum Chemistry¶